anfibiacreativa/web-fragments-react-migration-path/README.md

 ## Overview

-This sample demonstrates how to migrate a monolithic React.js client-side SPA e-commerce application to a micro-frontend architecture using [Web Fragments](https://github.com/web-fragments/web-fragments).
+This sample demonstrates a migrated monolithic React.js client-side SPA e-commerce application to a micro-frontend architecture using [Web Fragments](https://github.com/web-fragments/web-fragments).

 Web Fragments are a radically new approach to Web micro-frontends which is framework, tooling, and platform agnostic.